Mandy Moore Shows Off Her Baby Bump After Ditching Uncomfortable Sequin Skirt

 “Keeping it [real],” wrote This Is Us star Susan Kelechi-Watson.

 “Oh yah!”
-Mandy replied to her TV daughter-in-law.”Take the pic in the skirt and then hop right back in the sweats!!”
+Mandy replied to her TV daughter-in-law.
+“Take the pic in the skirt and then hop right back in the sweats!!”

 Other followers said they were “obsessed” with Mandy’s too-cute baby belly and how adorable she looks while pregnant.